The Uncommon Gourd

-After harvesting the gourds, drying them and cleaning them, Rosey sculpts with Paperclay on the gourds to create the shapes of her roosters and hens, as well as songbirds, owls, foxes and cats.
+Rosey grows her own gourds.
+After harvesting the gourds, letting them dry, and then scrubbing off the outer skin, Rosey sculpts with Paperclay onto the gourds to create beaks, tails, ears, etc. for the shapes of her roosters and hens, songbirds, owls, foxes, cats, warty toads and bears.

 Over the 30 years she has made gourd art, she has never stopped inventing.
-Lately she’s been expanding the varieties of animals she makes, as well as working in new color palettes.
+Lately she’s been expanding the varieties of birds and animals she makes, as well as working in new color palettes.

 “I’ve been excited to create new pieces in the Day of the Dead motif,” Rosey says.